|

 requirements.
 (Resolve conflicting

+needs and wants.)
 Signs that your Requirements Gathering

 Process May Be "Broken"

-- Spending mass sums on defect detection and correction.
+Huge cost overruns Spending more money correcting than finding defects.
+Spending mass sums on defect detection and correction.

 (If you’re not doing the right thing, it really doesn’t matter how well you’re doing it.)
+Iterative or ad hoc processes, guidelines, and trainingYour staff is fighting over opinions.
+Nobody knows

-- Your staff is constantly rehashing the best solution
+the facts.
+Your people are never done gathering reqts.
+Your staff is constantly rehashing the best solution

 because they have no method to resolve conflicting trade-offs;

-- Your people are finding true reqts closer to end of project at the worst possible time.
+your people don’t know how to determine the “best” solution.
+Your people are finding true reqts closer to end of project at the worst possible time.
+Your people are

 "technology-crazed."
 If they have a